speedsticko/til/networking/tcp-retransmits.md

 When a TCP packet isn't received it must be retransmitted.
 Obviously, this will hurt performance.

-There are 3 main reasons for a re-transmission:
+There are 2 main reasons for a re-transmission:
 * Packet loss (either data or ACK) - unreliable network
-* The receiver can't handle the data (for whatever reason) and does not ACK it
+* Congestion
-* The sender can't handle the ACK (for whatever reason) and then retransmits
+** The receiver can't handle the data (for whatever reason) and does not ACK it ** The sender can't handle the ACK (for whatever reason) and then retransmits